-Organized by the Nasher Sculpture Center, Barry X Ball: Remaking Sculpture will be accompanied by a handsomely illustrated catalogue.
-The catalogue features an essay by Nasher Chief Curator, and curator of the exhibition, Jed Morse, as well as contributions by David C. Hunt, an independent curator and writer, and Glenn Adamson, a noted curator and scholar who works at the intersection of craft, design history, and contemporary art.
+Organized by the Nasher Sculpture Center, Barry X Ball: Remaking Sculpture is accompanied by a catalogue featuring an essay by Nasher Chief Curator, and curator of the exhibition, Jed Morse, as well as contributions by independent curator and writer David C. Hunt and curator and scholar Glenn Adamson.

 Barry X Ball: Remaking Sculpture is made possible by major support from Elizabeth Redleaf and the TurningPoint Foundation, with additional support provided by The Hartland & Mackie Family Foundation and Betty Regard.